CannerCMS/cannercms/README.md

 </div>

 <br/><br/>
-> Canner, a CMS framework built for devlopers.
-Build CMS faster and simpler with GraphQL, Prisma, Firebase and Restful APIs.
+> CannerCMS lets you build flexible content management systems easy and fast, CMS developers built for CMS developers.
+>
+> Template CMS, Content Management System can build websites fast, but clients often need custom solutions?
+Well, what CannerCMS do is let creating custom CMS fast and easy with many clouds.

-Are you using Canner?
+Are you using CannerCMS?
 Please share with us [here](https://github.com/Canner/canner/issues/133).
 Once we approve, you will get **one month PREMIUM plan** for your account!

 ## Benefits and advantages (Simple.
 Agile.
 Flexible.
 Efficient - SAFE)

 ### 🌍 Simple, One Framework

-Canner is flexible and agnostic, that you can ***learn once and create any form of CMS for many different databases.***
+CannerCMS is flexible and agnostic, that you can ***learn once and create any form of CMS for many different databases.***

 ### ⚡️ Agile, Move Faster